 As of 11/09/22 at 7:00 p.m.

-Residents are encouraged to stay tuned to trusted news providers like the US National Weather Service Miami Florida and the NOAA NWS National Hurricane Center for the latest information on this system.
+Residents are encouraged to stay tuned to trusted news providers like the US National Weather Service Miami Florida and the NOAA NWS National Hurricane Center for the latest information on this system and take any needed preparations to be storm ready.
 Those who live in low-lying areas in the eastern portions of Hollywood, or those who reside in a dwelling at an elevated risk of flooding should consider seeking alternative shelter until after the storm passes.

 Declaration of State of Emergency- Tropical Storm Nicole

-Mayor Josh Levy has declared a State of Emergency due to the imminent threat caused by Nicole.
+Mayor Josh Levy has declared a State of Emergency due to the imminent threat caused by Tropical Storm Nicole.
 View the signed declaration

 Garbage and Recycling Collection Information